 If that isn’t clear, please watch the video tutorial and you’ll see how uncomplicated it is to actually do.
 Explaining it is harder than actually doing it.
 Here’s the video:

 Thanks for coming by and good luck on your Velvet Twist Headband!
+For more velvet twist headband variations, check out this post, 6 Ways to Make a Velvet Twist Headband.

 And as always, we love to share your Daisy Farm projects so come by and leave a photo on our Facebook page or tag your Instagram post with #daisyfarmcrafts.
 If you need more help with patterns, we have a group on Facebook called Daisy Farm Crafters Group and others are sharing what they have made and asking and answering questions about the patterns.
 It’s super fun and you are invited to join.